 1. Your income knows no limits.
 While your income is unlimited, cutting expenses always has a very clear limitation: you can never go below what you need to keep alive.
 Your income, once you go beyond selling your time at the basic rate, is truly unlimited.
 You can build your skills and charge more for your time, you can build reputation and charge what the market will take for it.

 2. Increasing your income makes for a better you.
-To increase your income you need to hone your craft, change your mind set, and seize opportunities.
+To increase your income you need to hone your craft, change your mindset, and seize opportunities.
 Oh, and learn – learn a lot, learn different things and learn continuously.
 This is a lot of change that will bring about a more confident and happier you.

 3. Increasing your income, expands your life.
 Saving a high proportion of a high income is the way to go.
 This way, you can work towards your financial health and enjoy life to the full.
-And I’m not talking about wasting money; I’m talking about enjoying a concert, a nice dinner with your partner, attending courses, jumping out of an airplane or running marathons – life is about unique experiences that bring you joy.
+And I’m not talking about wasting money; I’m talking about enjoying a concert, a nice dinner with your partner, attending courses, jumping out of an plane or running marathons – life is about unique experiences that bring you joy.

 4. To increase your income, you contribute value.
 Most of your increased income is likely to come from contributing value to people’s lives.
 If you give more than expected at work, you’d likely get a pay rise (and promotion).
 If you spot a problem many people share and solve it, you build a successful business.
 This feels good and is good for everyone: economies prosper by many people contributing much value.

 5. Increasing your income requires less effort than cutting expenses.
 Building income on top of your job, from side jobs, a small business or passive income streams, reaches a tipping point after which this income can be maintained and increased with very little effort.
 This is not the case when you cut expenses; in fact, the closer you are to the absolute minimum to which you can cut expenses the harder it is to maintain this level and to cut further.